d2s/Documentation/_posts/2018-04-10-Remotelogins.md

 title:  "Passwordless logins to remote servers"
 permalink: Remotelogins
 ---
-There are two ways to setup passwordless logins to a remote computer.
+There are two ways to setup passwordless logins to a **remote server**.
 RsyncOSX supports both.
 It is advised to use the first because it is considered more secure.

 ### ssh, ssh-keys and encrypted protocol

-By utilizing rsync and ssh (the `-e ssh` parameter to rsync) enables **passwordless** logins to **remote servers** by ssh private and public key-pair.
+By utilizing `ssh` enables **passwordless** logins to remote servers by ssh private and public key-pair.

-Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys) is in general considered more safe than standard password solutions (single factor authentication).
-Ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys) is in general considered more safe than standard password solutions (single factor authentication). ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

 - RsyncOSX can assist you [in setting up passwordless logins](/ssh)
 - or you can [enable passwordless logins manually](/PasswordlessLogin)

-Rsync transfer data between client and server by tunneling transfer of data in a encrypted ssh tunnel.
+Rsync transfer data between client and server by tunneling transfer of data in an encrypted ssh tunnel.

 ### rsync daemon, not encrypted protocol